Chrzen/codespace-chris/README.md

 ## Intro

 This is my (Chris Oosthuizen) github repository for the software development course - class of PT2207.
-Mainly consists of examples thusfar...
+The content in this repository includes:

+1. Intro to Web
+2. ...